DamithDR/MultiwordExpressions/README.md

 Transformers based approach for multiword expressions detection.

 ## Installation
-Then you need to install PyTorch.
+First you need to install PyTorch.
 The recommended PyTorch version is 1.11.0 Please refer to [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) for more details specifically for the platforms.

 When PyTorch has been installed, you can install requirements from source by cloning the repository and running: